stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 15 - Common Sense Reasoning.md

 ## State Changes

 A **state-change frame** may highlight different events that may occur in a given sentence.
 This may be inserted into a thematic role frame as a result (e.g., the result of _Ashok ate a frog_ may contain a state-change frame representing the result: _Ashok is happy_)

+## Implied Actions And State Changes

+Sometimes a sentence might be vague (e.g., _Susan comforted Jing_) and so the best we can do with primitive actions, thematic role frames, and state-change frames is to generalize an action.